 I always felt like an “Interest Only” loan (where you pay no principal and are only making the interest payments on the loan) was like taking your house and putting it on a credit card.
-I was never a big fan of these loans, and as a result never did many because clients always sensed my unease, and ended up going to the competition who talked these loans up as a great way to “get in the market.”
+I was never a big fan of these loans.
+As a result I never did many because clients always sensed my unease, and ended up going to the competition who talked these loans up as a great way to “get in the market.”

 “Brian, I’m at 5% on a 30 Year Fixed on about a $335K balance that you got me.
 House worth about $450K now per Zillow.
 Going to retire and move out in about 5 years.
 Another broker called to offer me an interest-only 7-year adjustable Interest Only at 4.5% or 10-year adj.
 IO at 4.75%, with about $5500 closing costs, including new escrows.
 What do you think about a 7 or 10-y adjustable